shanecookofficial/Git-Zero-to-Hero/Using-Git-To-Manage-Your-Code.md

 <img src="assets/copy-button.png">

-6. Open up a terminal and type the following command:
+6. Open up a terminal

+   For Windows:

+   - Press Win + R to open the Run dialog.
+   - Type cmd and press Enter.

+   For MacOS

+   -  You can find Terminal in the Utilities folder within the Applications folder or use Spotlight or press Cmd + Space, then type "Terminal".

+   For Linux:

+   - Open a terminal emulator (e.g., GNOME Terminal, Konsole, xterm).

+7. Make sure your current working directory is Desktop

+   Enter the following command into your terminal:

+   For Windows:

+   - cd Desktop

+   For MacOS and Linux:

+   - cd ~/Desktop

+8. Enter the following command:

    git clone -copied url-